benedekrozemberczki/littleballoffur/docs/source/index.rst

 .. code-block:: latex

-    >@misc{karateclub2020,
+    >@misc{littleballoffur2020,
-           title={An API Oriented Open-source Python Framework for Unsupervised Learning on Graphs}, author={Benedek Rozemberczki and Rik Sarkar},
+           title={Little Ball of Fur: A Python Library for Graph Subsampling}, author={Benedek Rozemberczki and Oliver Kiss and Rik Sarkar}, year={2020},
-           year={2020},
     }